FrankHong1/Jekyll-site/_posts/2024-07-30-Lotka-Volterra.md

   Y.append(y)
 ```
 The body function takes four arguments:
-* init_cond: a list containing the initial conditions
+* `init_cond`: a list containing the initial conditions
-* params: a list containing the parameters
+* `params`: a list containing the parameters
-* h: the size of the step between each iteration
+* `h`: the size of the step between each iteration
-* t_fin: the time when the approximation ends
+* `t_fin`: the time when the approximation ends

-The 'init_cond' should be a list set up like the following:
+The `init_cond` should be a list set up like the following:
 ```
 init_cond[t_0, x_0, y_0]
 ```
-This block of the code is basically reading the initial conditions from the passed list ***init_cond***, initializing ***three empty lists T, X, Y***, appending the initial conditions to the 3 initialized lists respectively.
+This block of the code:
+1. Read the initial conditions from the passed list `init_cond`
+2. Initializing three empty lists `T, X, Y`, appending the initial conditions to the 3 initialized lists respectively.
-By doing so, the euler forward loop would have the initial conditions to be fed on to start, moreover, ***after each iteration, we can store the new values of t, x, y*** in the corresponding lists using the ***'append'*** command.

 ### Euler forward loop
 After obtaining the initial conditions, we can start our iteration through the following commands:
 ```
 while True:

-  if t >= t_fin:
-    break
-  elif x <= 0:
-    break
-  elif y <= 0:
+  if t >= t_fin or x <= 0 and y <= 0:
     break

   t = t + h